SpamScope/spamscope/topologies/README.md

 In this topology the results are stored in Elasticsearch.

 ![Schema spamscope_elasticsearch](../docs/images/schema_spamscope_elasticsearch.png?raw=true "Schema spamscope_elasticsearch")

+# spamscope_elasticsearch_iter
+In this topology the results are stored in Elasticsearch.
+It's same to `spamscope_elasticsearch` but it uses `iter-files-mails` spout.

 # spamscope_redis
 In this topology the results are stored in Redis.